Here are pictures

 Ann

 from Winlaton was back today.
-We like Ann and an extra lap's always
+We like Ann and an extra lap's

-now and again when we walk all over them.
-Ann did it in bed last
+yelp every now and again when we walk all over them.
+Ann did

-night, said could Dracs please keep his paws off the more sensitive
+it in bed last night, said could Dracs please keep his paws

-parts of her anatomy.
-Don't know what she means, he never went
+off the more sensitive parts of her anatomy.
+Don't know what

-near her ears.
+she means, he never went near her ears.

 Mon